- Due to factors such as the advent of reliable contraception and decreasing stigma for being child-free, fewer people have children today.

 But even if having a child does contribute to the greater good, we could make an even bigger contribution by adopting an already existing child, or by remaining childless so as to concentrate all our resources on making a difference.

-In the Symposium, Plato says that animals enter into a state of love because they seek to reproduce and thereby attain to a species of immortality.
-Human beings also seek to become immortal, and are prepared to take great risks, even to die, to attain fame and honour.
-Some people are pregnant in body and beget children to preserve their memory; but others are pregnant in soul and choose instead to beget wisdom and virtue.
+In the Symposium, Plato says that animals enter into a state of love because they seek to reproduce and thereby attain a species of immortality.
+Human beings also seek to become immortal and are prepared to take great risks, even to die, to attain fame and honour.
+Some people are pregnant in body and beget children to preserve their memory, but others are pregnant in soul and choose instead to beget wisdom and virtue.
 As their children are more beautiful and more immortal, people who are pregnant in soul have more to share with one another and a stronger bond of friendship between them.
 Everyone, says Plato, would rather have their children than human ones:

 Who when he thinks of Homer and Hesiod and other great poets, would not rather have their children than ordinary ones?
 Who would not emulate them in the creation of children such as theirs, which have preserved their memory and given them everlasting glory?